Polestar 4 – 2025

 Description

 With a coupe-like silhouette, the 2025 Polestar 4 is a sleeker and sportier-looking version of the Polestar 3 SUV.
-The 4 has a sloped rear end—like many coupe-ish SUVS—and wears a different taillamp design than the 3, but the most interesting difference is that the 4 does not feature a rear window, opting instead for a digital rearview mirror.
+The 4 has a sloped rear end—like many coupe-is SUVS—and wears a different taillamp design than the 3, but the most interesting difference is that the 4 does not feature a rear window, opting instead for a digital rearview mirror.
 Although it seems like this would create an epic blind spot, we barely registered that the rear glass was missing when testing a prototype in Sweden.
 Both 268-hp single- and 536-hp dual-motor powertrains are offered, with the more powerful configuration able to shoot the Polestar 4 to 60 mph in a C/D estimated 3.5 seconds.

 EV Motor, Power, and Performance